-- Next Generation Sequencing (NGS) is a powerful platform that has enabled the sequencing of thousands to millions of DNA molecules simultaneously.
+Next Generation Sequencing (NGS) is a robust platform that has enabled the sequencing of thousands to millions of DNA molecules simultaneously.

-- The high demand for low-cost sequencing has driven the development of high-throughput sequencing which produce thousands or millions of sequences at once.
+The high demand for low-cost sequencing has driven the development of high-throughput sequencing, which produces thousands or millions of sequences at once.

-Classified to different generations, NGS has led to overcome the limitations of conventional DNA sequencing methods and has found usage in a wide range of molecular biology applications.
+Classified to different generations, NGS has led to overcoming the limitations of conventional DNA sequencing methods and has found usage in a wide range of molecular biology applications.

 The generations it is classified into include: